Terms of Service

 5. Fees and payment

-Access to selected features of the Adloop MOP may be provided to you free of charge.
-We will charge fees for certain features, either on a one-time or a subscription basis (“Paid Services”).
+We will charge fees for certain features, either on a one-time or a subscription basis, with different limits or level of features (“Paid Services”).
 Adloop reserves the right to implement fees or change the fees for certain services at any time by providing you notice on the Adloop MOP or otherwise.
 When you purchase any Paid Services, you authorize Adloop or its third party payment processors to charge the credit card or any mean of payment identified by you (which you represent and warrant that you are authorized to use) all applicable fees for your purchase, including all applicable taxes, and you agree that our payment provider can store your credit card information.
 If Adloop does not receive payment from your credit card provider, you agree to pay all amounts due upon demand and Adloop may suspend your access to the Services until full payment is received or terminate the Terms of Service.
-All sales are final and Adloop will not issue refunds, including for prepaid monthly fees.
+All sales are final and Adloop will not issue refunds, including for prepaid monthly or annual fees.
 If you choose an automatic recurring payment and later decide to end your subscription, cancelling the payment is your responsibility.
 Adloop does not refund automatic payments not cancelled in time.

 6. Access; Use Restrictions

 Adloop hereby grants you the right to access and use the Adloop MOP, subject to your compliance with these Terms at all times, including timely payment of all applicable fees.
 Your right to access and use the Adloop MOP is personal, limited to your internal business purposes, non-transferable, non-exclusive, and revocable.